-Providers that are responsible for medication administration are required to both record and report a.
+Providers responsible for medication administration are required to record medication errors but make a.
 Methods for Discovery: Health and Welfare

 Quality Improvement: Health and Welfare

 As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.